 3D lettering artist Noah Camp applies his incredible skills in 3D type design to advertising and editorial projects.
 His iconographic designs for home cleaning products manufacturer Method helped the company to communicate how they were fighting dirt in a sustainable, toxic-free way to followers on social media.

-Camp’s lettering designs for his ‘26 Days of Food’ project is also well worth a look (warning: these images could make you hungry!).
-Camp created these designs with the help of Cinema 4D, Arnold Renderer and digital sculpting tool ZBrush.
+Noah Camp’s lettering designs for his ‘26 Days of Food’ project is also well worth a look (warning: these images could make you hungry!).
+He created these designs with the help of Cinema 4D, Arnold Renderer and digital sculpting tool ZBrush.

 Want to make a start with creating iconographic lettering designs?
 Look to these ready-created letter designs on the 123RF library to start creating your own iconographic words or logos.